 IPIS publishes a selection of its datasets, which originate from our data collection campaigns.
 These datasets have been reviewed and processed.
 When collecting new data, we may install a delay of up to 6 months between the publication of a report and the disclosure of the information as Open Data.
 We take care not to publish data on which we do not feel confident enough, or data that, if disclosed, could potentially endanger people on the ground.

-Since 2019, we also publish data about artisanal mining sites in Northwest Tanzania.
+Since 2019, we also publish data about artisanal mining sites in northwest Tanzania, Zimbabwe and Central African Republic.

-You can find the IPIS reports in which this data is analysed through our publications page or the ‘Maps & Data’ heading.
+You can find the IPIS reports in which IPIS data are analysed through our publications page.

 FAQ’s about IPIS DRC mining site data